 The effects of poor sleep affect you physically and mentally.
 Irritability, poor thinking, excess tiredness, and weight gain are just a few.
 Check out this article to help improve your sleeping patterns.

 Learn to manage your time.
 It is easy to get frustrated when you have a lot to do in just 24 hours.
 Planning your day by making a to-do list based on how important and urgent things are will help you achieve more daily.

 Always take time off to relax.
 Join a gym or a yoga class.
 Set some time aside during your leisure for hobbies.
 Do things that make you happy.
 Exercise is a good stress reliever.
 Start small by taking a 15-30 minute walk around your neighbourhood or start your day with a 30 minutes jog.

-Lots of research has proven that engaging in activities such as regular exercise, sex, laughing, listening to music that you love makes the body release endorphins which are ‘feel-good’ chemicals that are natural pain and stress relievers.
+Lots of research has proven that engaging in activities such as regular exercise, sex, laughing, and listening to music that you love makes the body release endorphins, which are ‘feel-good’ chemicals that are natural pain and stress relievers.

 E – Eat healthily

 It is important to eat healthy and balanced meals.
-Fruits and vegetables are essential for good health and you should add them into every meal as often as you can.
+Fruits and vegetables are essential for good health, and you should add them to every meal as often as you can.
 Cut out processed and refined sugars from your diet.